Published November 5, 2018

-All the posing, photo bombing and strutting my stuff in front of the camera got me thinking – anyone can take a photo but what makes a winning LinkedIn profile picture?
-I’ve put a checklist together of the dos and don’ts.
+All the posing, photobombing and strutting my stuff in front of the camera got me thinking.
+Anyone can take a photo, but what makes a winning LinkedIn profile picture?
+Here’s a checklist of the dos and don’ts.

-It may sound obvious but just as no one wants to be around someone with a negative or miserable attitude, people respond better to images of smiling people – it gives the postive impression that you’re friendly and approachable – ideal for business networking!
+It may sound obvious, but no one wants to be around someone with a negative or miserable attitude.
+And people respond better to images of smiling people.
+It gives the impression that you’re friendly and approachable – ideal for business networking!

-In fact, research by Photofeeler, a website that provides feedback on your business, social and dating photos from real people and hard data based on how you come across, found that, whilst smiling with your mouth closed is better than no smile at all, a smile that shows your teeth makes you seem twice as likeable.
-Careful though, laughing while smiling enhances your likeability but damages your perceived competence and influence scores.
+Research by Photofeeler (a photo testing tool for business, social and dating photos) shows that, although smiling with your mouth closed is better than no smile at all, a smile that shows your teeth makes you seem twice as likeable.
+Careful though – laughing while smiling enhances your likeability, but it damages your perceived competence and influence scores.

-With it taking as little as a tenth of a second to form an impression of somebody, dressing to impress is a no-brainer.
-Wearing smart office clothes, blouses, shirts, jackets and ties in your profile photo shows you take what first impression you make seriously and therefore people should take you and your skills seriously!
+It takes as little as 0.1 seconds to form an impression of somebody.
+So dressing to impress is a no-brainer for a professional headshot.
+Wearing smart office clothes – blouses, shirts, jackets and ties – in your profile photo makes the right first impression, and people will take you more seriously.

-Interestingly, Photofeeler’s study, which identified the winning ingredients in a LinkedIn photo by examining 60,000 ratings of perceived likeability, competence and influence of 800 profiles, found that men wearing light-coloured button-down shirts with a dark suit jacket and tie achieved better scores than those sporting bright or trendy outfits.
+Photofeeler’s study identified the winning ingredients in a LinkedIn photo by examining 60,000 ratings of perceived likeability, competence and influence of 800 profiles.
+Interestingly, they found that men wearing light-coloured button-down shirts with a dark suit jacket and tie achieved better scores than those sporting bright or trendy outfits.

-Countless studies have shown that the power of eye contact in building trust and rapport shouldn’t be underestimated.
-The ability eye contact has in increasing confidence and likeability in a person translates from face-to-face conversations into photos.
+Countless studies have shown that the power of eye contact should not be underestimated when building trust and rapport.
+In face-to-face conversations, eye contact raises the confidence and likeability of a person.
+And it also has this effect in photos.

-Avoid rocking sunglasses or having hair or shadows obstruct your eyes and face and don’t be afraid to look directly at the camera.
-After all, you want to be recognisable on LinkedIn so those potential leads you met at your most recent networking event know who to send a Connection request to don’t you?!
+So, don’t be rocking sunglasses or a hairstyle that obstructs your eyes and face.
+And don’t be afraid to look directly at the camera!
+After all, you want to be recognisable on LinkedIn, so those potential leads you met at your most recent networking event can find you.

-In order to be recognisable and appear pleasant, people need to be able to see you.
-Embrace bright coloured backgrounds and aim to have your profile photo taken in front of a window, which is allowing natural light to filter into the room you’re in or take your snap in a lamp-lit room to create a warm glow for your photo.
+In order to be recognisable and appear pleasant, you need people to be able to see you.
+Embrace bright-coloured backgrounds and aim to have your profile photo taken in front of a window for natural light, or in a lamp-lit room to create a warm glow for your photo.

-Since people remember a face make your face the focal point of your profile photo ensuring your head and shoulders fill the frame; it will do wonders for helping you come across as knowledgeable and influential, whilst emphasising your eye contact and smile.
+The face is what people remember.
+Make your face the focal point of your profile photo, ensuring your head and shoulders fill the frame.
+This will do wonders for you to come across as knowledgeable and influential, whilst emphasising your eye contact and smile.

 So, what are you waiting for?
-Don’t be shy, use the above tips to ask a colleague or friends to take your LinkedIn profile photo or invest in a professional photographer to help you achieve that picture-perfect LinkedIn profile image!
+Don’t be shy!
+Use the above tips to ask a colleague or friend to take your LinkedIn profile photo.
+Or invest in a professional photographer to help you achieve that picture-perfect LinkedIn profile image!